Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L1_2dfft.rst

 2-D Floating Point Example
 -----------------------------------
-Following section briefly describes how an example project using Vitis FFT library can be build that uses 2d-FFT.
+Following section briefly describes how an example project using Vitis SSR FFT can be build that uses 2-D SSR FFT.
 The source code files are listed which can be used to build HLS project by adding include path that points to local copy of Vitis FFT library.

 Top Level Definition and main Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Following section lists a complete example test that uses 2-D FFT L1 module.
+Following section lists a complete example test that uses 2-D SSR FFT L1 module.
 The header file named ``top_2d_fft_test.hpp`` listed below provides definition of most of the template parameters and data types used in test and also the declaration of top level function ``top_fft2d`` that will be synthesized.